RRSP facts you must remember this year and beyond!

 These are just some of the RRSP facts and uses you need to know!

-The punchline – why RRSPs should matter to you
+The punchline – why RRSPs should matter to you!

 Again, as referenced above, there are two great tax benefits that RRSPs provide Canadian investors:

-- tax-deferred growth.
+- tax deferred growth.

 With your tax deduction, you can reduce the taxes you pay today.

-With tax-deferred growth, investments in your RRSP can compound over time without being taxed as long as money made stays in the account.
+With tax deferred growth, investments in your RRSP can compound over time without being taxed as long as money made stays in the account.

-RRSP “dos” and “don’ts” for 2020
+RRSP “do’s” and “don’ts” for this year!

 RRSP contributions can work wonders over time…

-Consider a 25-year-old that started with just $1,000 in their RRSP in that year.
-If they were to consistently sock away $500 per month for the next 35 years, at 7% average rate of return for 35 years, they would have a nearly a million dollar portfolio in their RRSP by age 60 for early retirement.
+If said 25-year-old consistently socked away $500 per month for the next 35 years, at 7% average rate of return for 35 years, they would have a nearly a million dollar portfolio in their RRSP by age 60 for retirement.